CloudHeroDevOps/comments-evolved/trunk/readme.txt

 = Google+ Comments for WordPress doesn't work ? =
 _A.K.A. the tabs are in list form instead, or do not show up at all_

-Keep Calm and lets step through this, the plugin does indeed work though, It's used by thousands of websites already every day so if it doesn't work for your website that because there is some problem with how it interacts with the theme or other plugins and the info below will help you track what one it is exactly.
+Keep calm and let's step through this: the plugin does indeed work, as it's used by thousands of websites every day.
+If it doesn't work for your website, that's because there is some problem with how it interacts with the theme or other plugins and the information below will help you track down the problem and solve it.

-The _most common cause for it not working is a **jQuery conflict** caused by a theme or a plugin_ that either does not properly instantiate jQuery causing an old version and new version to both try and load themselfs unknown to each other, or instantiates a very old version of jQuery that is not compatable with the jQuery this plugin requests to be loaded ( e.g. we tell WordPress to load the jQuery.js + jQuery-UI-Core.js + jQuery-UI-Tabs.js that are both included with WordPress 3.3+ ) ... below may be of some help.
+The _most common cause for it not working is a **jQuery conflict** caused by a theme or a plugin_:
+ • the offending plugin does not properly instantiate jQuary, causing old and new version to attempt to load simultaneously
+ • the offending plugin instantiates a very old version of jQuery that's not compatible with this plugin (FYI, we tell WordPress to load jQuery.js + jQuery-UI-Core.js + jQuery-UI-Tabs.js, all of which are included with WordPress 3.3+)

-_Here are things to try in order to see what the problem is._
+_Track down the problem by trying this:_

-1. Check jQuery version and make sure you are using the lastest included in WordPress If it's an older version or not enqueued correctly it _will_ cause problems.
+1. Check jQuery version and make sure you are using the latest included in WordPress.
+	If it's an older version or not enqueued correctly it _will_ cause problems.
-  It may be in your theme or another plugin
+	It may be in your theme or in another plugin.

-2. You may be lacking wp_footer() function in your footer.php of your WordPress theme.
+2. You may be lacking a wp_footer() function in footer.php from your WordPress theme.
-  Look at the default theme to see how it is implemented and add it into your theme.
+	Look at the default theme to see how it is implemented and if needed, add it into your theme.

-3. Try deactivating all plugins one at a time besides Google+ Comments for WordPress and see if if it starts working Make sure and to clear both WordPress and your Browsers Cache after any plugin changes to make sure you see the correct pages and not a cached version of the same (broken) one.
-If it does work after deactivating on then there's a plugin conflict.
+3. Try deactivating all plugins other plugins and reactivating them one at a time;
+	when this plugin suddenly stops working, you've found the problem.
+	Make sure to clear your caches (WordPress and your browser's) after changing a plugin to verify that you're actually looking at the live page.

-4. If deactivating plugins doesn't work then there might be a conflict with your theme To isolate you can try an different theme and see if it works.
+4. If deactivating plugins doesn't work, then there might be a conflict with your theme.
+	To isolate, you can try a different theme and see if it works.

-5. Be sure to clear ALL cache's that may be in effect, both in WP like WP-SuperCache or W3TC and also locally on your machine like the browser and you can even reboot your Internet router as a precaution ( and a bit of overkill but hey, why not check everything ) as it could be running a squid transparent cache proxy for you when running DD-WRT or similar as well and you may not have noticed / known before something like this.
+5. Be sure to clear ALL caches that may be in effect, both in WP (like WP-SuperCache or W3TC) and also locally on your machine (your browser).
+Are you doing something fancy on your router, e.g. running a squid transparent cache proxy on DD-WRT?
+Clear that cache too by rebooting your router.

-6. There may be a style conflict of some sort, check the Developer console for your browser ( any of them anymore have a debug console / js console , even IE7+ native and others via extensions too ) when the page is loading to check for error messaged that may help narrow it down.
+6. There may be a style conflict of some sort.  heck the Developer console for your browser ( any of them anymore have a debug console / javascripts console , even IE7+ native and others via extensions too ) when the page is loading to check for error messages that may help narrow it down.

 7. Try deleting the plugin and reinstalling - it may have not completely updated correctly.
 	You'll have to reset your settings so you might want to write them down.

+8. Need one-on-one help?
+Make an offer.

 = Do you need any other plugins to use the other commenting systems like Disqus ? = No. All needed code for any of the available commenting systems is included with this plugin.